Simran2002Yadav/Academic-Projects/README.md

 Whether you're a cricket enthusiast or a data analyst, this database is designed to enhance your understanding of the IPL's dynamic competitions and provide a deeper insight into player and team performances.

 Enjoy exploring the data!

+# Excel:
+Financial Report on Indian Oil Corporation Limited

+## Objective

+To analyze the stock performance of Indian Oil Corporation Limited (IOC), listed under the S&P BSE Oil & Gas index, over a seven-year period from January 2015 to November 2021.

+## Project Overview

+This project includes a comprehensive financial report assessing IOC's stock performance using advanced Excel techniques for statistical and econometric analysis.
+The report compiles various metrics and insights, providing a detailed overview of the trends and movements in IOC's stock price.

+## Key Features

+Data compilation covering seven years of stock performance.

+Application of advanced Excel functions for data analysis, including descriptive statistics, correlation analysis, regression analysis, scatterplots, and moving averages.

+Statistical and econometric analysis to evaluate stock performance trends and forecast future prices based on historical data.